idoodler/ZeroAPS/README.md

 5. Now check if everything works
   * The best way to check if everything works is to communicate with the pump
   <br>
   Do this by `cd` in your `openaps` directory on your Raspberry Pi Zero, then you can execute `openaps use <YOUR_PUMP> status` to get the current status of your pump.
-If you get a response that is formated like a JSON everything you have done was right!
+If you get a response that is formatted like a JSON everything you have done was right!
   <br>
   If something is not working you need to find the issue